-How to conduct an effective After Action Review
+How to Conduct an Effective After Action Review (AAR)

 An AAR is a professional discussion of an event.
 The objective is to identify successes and failures.
 It is a tool that leaders, teams, crews, and units can use to get maximum learning benefit from every incident or project.
 It is essential for wildland firefighters to learn from mistakes and to capitalize on successes.
 It is considered a valuable tool in high-risk professions, where the smallest mistakes can lead to disastrous results.
 An AAR is not a critique and not a forum to assign blame.
 It is an open, honest, and professional discussion for purposes of improvement.

 Once you (the leader/facilitator) have demonstrated that the AAR works and that it will be part of your team's standard operating procedures, the discussion will become more open.
 Finding out what they did is not nearly as important as why they did it.
 Good active listening skills are essential.
 Do not immediately try to solve or correct the issue, but let it play out.
 Try to get to the root of the issue.
 The leader must be a part of the AAR and will have to accept criticism.
 This is important because the team will be looking for affirmation of the AAR process.

 - The leader’s role is to ensure skilled facilitation of the AAR.

 - Make sure everyone participates.